|

 exposure to solvent, or percentage of solvent accessibility; (3) a

-- Arbitrary protein sequence profiles (using the
+- Arbitrary protein sequence profiles (using copy-and-paste).

 - One can specify any combination of different sequence profiles,